Skip to content

 :docs Included in generated documentation pages.

-:test Run as a test in the test suite (:play + :rf.assert/*).
+:test Run as a test in the test suite (:script + :rf.assert/*).

 :screenshot Captured in screenshot/visual-regression runs.